 - Reduced or limited finger movement

-For some patients, treatment for trigger finger may involve conservative measures, such as:
+For some patients, locking fingers treatment may involve conservative measures, such as:

 - Wearing a finger splint